 In India flooding in West Bengal is still causing acute hardship for millions of people marooned in agricultural areas.

-In India flooding in West Bengal is still causing acute hardship for millions of people marooned in agricultural areas.
+Background: In India flooding in West Bengal is still causing acute hardship for millions of people marooned in agricultural areas.
 Many have lost their homes, their livelihoods and virtually all contact with the outside world.
 West Bengal State government officials say the overall number of deaths could exceed 2,000 during the first two-weeks of the emergency.

 SYNOPSIS: Rain in the catchment areas of three rivers has created critical conditions, filling dams to bursting point.
 Road conditions improved slightly in some areas and efforts were made to re-establish links with the isolated districts.
 Helicopters were able to land in some areas for the first time in weeks.